ClickSend/clicksend-objc/README.md

 ```

-## Documentation for API Endpoints and Models
+## Documentation

-Documentation can be found here: [ClickSend API Docs](https://developers.clicksend.com/docs/)
+Documentation for our SDK and REST API can be found [here](https://developers.clicksend.com/docs/rest/v3/?objc#introduction).

 ## Documentation For Authorization